-The benefits of the purchase are to be weighed against the costs necessary for the optimum result for Council and the local community.
-Council is required to consider issues of quality, cost, the accessibility of the service and other factors relevant to the overall objectives of the Local Government Act.
+The benefits of the purchase are to be weighed against the costs necessary for the optimum result for the Council and local community.
+Council is required to take into account issues of quality, cost, the accessibility of the service and other factors relevant to the overall objectives of the Local Government Act.